BrainBeatsV2/BrainBeatsApp/README.md

 ```

 ### Electron App
-Get into the brainbeatsfront folder by `cd brainbeatsfront` then run
+Get into the brainbeatsfront folder by `cd brainbeatsfront`, run `npm update` then run
 ```
 npm run electron-dev
 ```